deanturpin/modern/readme.md

     // Lambda expressions
     //
     // Think function pointers but a much friendlier implementation.
 Call like a
     // regular function or pass them as a parameter.
-    //
-    // You can also define them *in place* so you don't have to go hunting for
+You can also define them
+    // in-place so you don't have to go hunting for the implementation like you
-    // the implementation like you might if you passed a function name.
-Here's
+    // might if you passed a function name.
+Here's another new for-loop
-    // another new for-loop variation too.
-Note the use of the cbegin routine
-    // rather than the method.
-    const auto printer = []() { std::cout << "I am a first-class citizen\n"; };
+    // variation too.
+Note the use of the cbegin routine rather than the method. const auto printer = []() { std::cout << "I am a first-class citizen\n"; };

     // Call like a function